Sharma0201/presenton/README.md

 ## ✨ More Freedom with AI Presentations

-Presenton gives you complete control over your AI presentation workflow.
+Presentation Agent gives you complete control over your AI presentation workflow.
 Choose your models, customize your experience, and keep your data private.

 * ✅ **Custom Templates & Themes** — Create unlimited presentation designs with HTML and Tailwind CSS
 * ✅ **AI Template Generation** — Create presentation templates from existing Powerpoint documents.